Cost of Living in Sweden for Indian Students in 2026

 1. Choose Shared Accommodation

 Instead of renting a studio apartment alone, opt for shared housing or student dormitories.
-Renting a room in a shared flat can reduce your housing expenses.
+Renting a room in a shared flat can substantially reduce your housing expenses.

 2. Make Use of Student Discounts

 Your student ID is more valuable than you think.
 From public transport to cinema tickets and even groceries, student discounts can save you hundreds of kronor monthly.
+Most universities also issue a Mecenat card, which unlocks broader savings.

 3. Cook at Home More Often